 The dark triad/tetrad and cyberbullying and cyberaggression.

-Identifying the antecedents of cyberbullying perpetration is crucial to reduce cyberbullying and eliminating the detrimental consequences of cyberbullying victimization.
-Recently, cyberbullying studies have begun to explore the roles of user personalities in cyberbullying perpetration, with the majority focusing on dark triad/tetard models (Demircioğlu & Çıkan, 2021; Balakrishnan et al., 2019; Sánchez-Medina et al., 2020; Achuthan et al., 2022; Zhang et al., 2022).
+Identifying the antecedents of cyberbullying perpetration is crucial to reduce cyberbullying and eliminate the detrimental consequences of cyberbullying victimization.
+Recently, cyberbullying studies have begun to explore the roles of user personalities in cyberbullying perpetration, with the majority focusing on dark triad/tetrad models (Demircioğlu & Çıkan, 2021; Balakrishnan et al., 2019; Sánchez-Medina et al., 2020; Achuthan et al., 2022; Zhang et al., 2022).
 According to Antoniadou, Kokkinos, and Markos (2019), personal characteristics (e.g., personality traits) result from an interplay between biological and environmental factors.
 Therefore, their effect on an individual's behavior is related to the given situation or the individual's perception of the situation.
 In this sense, personal characteristics are dynamic since they can result in different behavior expressions.
 Hence, it can be assumed that personality traits can predict cyberbullying behavior (Sánchez-Medina et al., 2020).

 The above argument leads for the search for personality traits that are more capable of performing cyberbullying.
-Antoniadou et al. (2019) contended that the characteristics of cyberspace might facilitate the expression of psychopathic traits and contribute to disinhibited online acts.
+Antoniadou et al. (2019) contend that the characteristics of cyberspace might facilitate the expression of psychopathic traits and contribute to disinhibited online acts.
 Most cyberbullies spend a considerable amount of time online and engage in risky online behaviors, but there are essential individual/personality differences that predict this behavior beyond the characteristics of Internet use (Goodboy & Martin, 2015; Peterson & Densley, 2017).
-For instance, cyberbullies tend to have personalities that lack self-control and sensitivity; they tend to be higher in psychoticism and verbal aggressiveness and lower in empathy.
-Low empathy is the most reported individual risk factor of cyberbullying.
+For instance, cyberbullies tend to lack self-control and sensitivity; they tend to be higher in psychoticism and verbal aggressiveness and lower in empathy.
+Low empathy is the most reported individual risk factor for cyberbullying.
 Similarly, reduced empathic responsiveness and moral disengagement may increase potential cyberbullying behaviors (Goodboy & Martin, 2015; Zhang et al., 2022).

 All the above characteristics point on the dark triad/tetrad as the likely cyberbullies because of the similarities between the above traits and theirs.
 Specifically, individuals scoring high in the dark tetrad of personality traits – psychopathy, narcissism, Machiavellianism, and sadism – may be likely to underplay the severity of online abuse and to attribute more blame to victims (Hand et al., 2021).
 The tetrad members tend to show different patterns of associations with aggression, whether self-reported, observer-reported, or behavioral.
 Many recent studies include three or four of the dark personalities.
 This multivariate methodology helps control for the overlap among members, thereby avoiding possible misattribution of the effect of one tetrad member to another unmeasured member (Paulhus, Curtis & Jones, 2018).

 Much like traditional bullying enacted face to face, cyberbullying should be associated with the dark tetrad (Goodboy & Martin, 2015; Brown et al., 2019).
-Given the collective findings that suggest the dark triad traits predict traditional bullying and negative Internet behavior, these traits would also predict cyberbullying (Brown et al., 2019; Baughman, et al., 2012; Goodboy & Martin, 2015).
+Given the collective findings that suggest the dark triad traits predict traditional bullying and negative Internet behavior, these traits should also predict cyberbullying (Brown et al., 2019; Baughman, et al., 2012; Goodboy & Martin, 2015).
 The dark tetrad has been consistently linked with low levels of empathy, suggesting that those high in the dark tetrad may be less likely to perceive abusive incidents from the victim's point of view and appreciate the potential impact such abuse might have on the recipient.
 In addition, individuals scoring high in the dark tetrad may likely underplay the severity of online abuse and attribute more blame to victims (Scott et al., 2020; Hand et al., 2021).